dtrckd/pymake/Readme.md

-Pymake, help making reproducible research by providing tools to create :

-* complex and traceable design of experiments.
+Pymake helps making reproducible research by providing tools adapted for creating **complex and traceable design of experiments** and **Models for data analysis**.

-* Models for data analysis.
+This code is in a living devellopment and yet unstable.

 ## Zen